Aqirito/roboneo_ros_bot/roboneo_bot/README_test_roboneo_bot.md

 - The robot should stop

 ### Distance Data
-- Distance measurements should be continuously displayed in the terminal
+- Distance measurements displayed in the terminal for 10 times
 - Values should change as objects move closer to or farther from the ultrasonic sensor

 ## Troubleshooting